w3f/polkadot-wiki/docs/general/ledger.md

 import MessageBox from "../../components/MessageBox"; import "../../components/MessageBox.css";

-<MessageBox message="If you need help using Ledger see [this support article](https://support.ledger.com/hc/en-us/articles/360016289919-Polkadot-DOT?docs=true).
-If the problem persists you can contact the
+<MessageBox message="If you need help using Ledger, see [this support article](https://support.ledger.com/hc/en-us/articles/360016289919-Polkadot-DOT?docs=true).
+If the problem persists, you can contact the
 [Polkadot Support Team](https://support.polkadot.network/support/home)." />

 The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} [Ledger](https://www.ledger.com/)
-application is compatible with the Ledger Nano S, Nano X and Stax devices.
+application is compatible with the Ledger Nano S, Nano X, and Stax devices.
 Ledger devices are hardware wallets that keep your secret key secured on a physical device that does not expose it to your computer or the internet.
 The private keys will not be exposed even if you connect your Ledger device via USB to your computer.